Henry Henshaw: Hawaii

 In 1894, in ill health after a severe attack of influenza that left him hospitalized, Henshaw moved to Hawaii with the express intent of becoming a citizen of the island nation, and in search of better health.
 There, he picked up photography.
 As his health returned, he returned to ornithology, especially related to birds of the Hilo area, where he lived, as well as those in the drier, higher elevations around Mauna Kea.
 He collected and preserved hundreds of specimens and published two works on Hawaiian birds.
 Viewing the mass extinction of birds in Hawaii would later make Henshaw a conservationist.
 He left Hawaii in 1904 to return to Washington, D.C.

 Conservation

 In 1910, Henshaw replaced his old friend C. Hart Merriam as the head of the U.S. Biological Survey.
 With new-found zeal, Henshaw began working for bird conservation, publishing Fifty Common Birds of Farm and Orchard, which sold 200,000 copies, in 1913.
 This publication caused Henshaw to be approached by Gilbert Hovey Grosvenor, who asked Henshaw if Fifty Common Birds of Farm and Orchard could be printed in the National Geographic Magazine.
-The end result of that publication was the National Geographic Field Guide to Birds of North America.
+The result of that publication was the National Geographic Field Guide to Birds of North America.
 While not working with the National Geographic, Henshaw lobbied, along with George Shiras, to pass the Weeks-McLean Act, otherwise known as the Migratory Bird Law.
 Henshaw handed Woodrow Wilson the pen with which Wilson signed the Act into law in 1913.